AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 Before using [!DNL Adobe Sign] in an Adaptive Form:

-* Ensure that AEM Forms Cloud Service is configured to use Adobe Sign.
+* Ensure that [!DNL AEM Forms] as a [!DNL Cloud Service] is configured to use Adobe Sign.
 For details, see [Integrate Adobe Sign with AEM Forms](adobe-sign-integration-adaptive-forms.md).
 * Keep the list of signers ready.
 You require at least an email address for every signer.

 ## Configure [!DNL Adobe Sign] for an Adaptive Form {#configure-adobe-sign-for-an-adaptive-form}